 A referral letter or note must have been issued by the optometrist for all such services provided by specialist ophthalmologists or optometrists in order for patients to be eligible for Medicare benefits at the referred rate.
-Unless such a letter or note has been provided, benefits will be paid at the unreferred rate.
+Unless such a letter or note has been provided, benefits will be paid at the non-referred attendance rate, which has a lower rebate.